Healing wounds: The Brexit vote shows us that the task of “humanising globalisation” cannot wait

-As 40 years worth of EU laws are transposed into UK law, care will have to be taken to ensure that hard won labour, consumer and environmental rights are not eroded in a misguided attempt to “cut red tape”.
+As 40 years worth of EU laws are transposed into UK law, care will have to be taken to ensure that unfairness is not exacerbated and inequalities are not worsened.
+Hard won labour, consumer and environmental rights must not be eroded in a misguided attempt to “cut red tape”.
 Worse still would be to engage in a “race to the bottom” in an attempt to attract future investment away from the EU and towards the UK.

 On access to remedy, withdrawal from cooperative arrangements on the use of jurisdiction and enforcement of judgments must not reduce the ability of people to seek remedies for business-related human rights abuses in civil courts and, if successful, to have these enforced.
 Moreover, it will be important to preserve the cooperative arrangements that have allowed domestic prosecutors and law enforcement agencies from different EU member states to work closely and effectively together to tackle cross-border problems such as organised crime and people trafficking.

 A difficult balancing act

 Within an hour of taking office as Prime Minister of the United Kingdom, Mrs May had named her two main priorities for her government.
 She would deliver Brexit while at the same time making business more accountable and responsible to stakeholders and wider society.
 She said: